-The Voice Foundation and Gala Co-Chairs Madame Justice Sandra Schultz Newman and Maria Russo are happy to announce the Award recipients for our 2016 Voices of Summer Gala.
+The Voice Foundation and Gala Co-Chairs Madame Justice Sandra Schultz Newman and Maria Russo will soon announce the Award recipients for our 2017 Voices of Summer Gala.
 The evening will begin with a jazz reception and cocktails at 6pm, followed by a concert, awards, dinner and dancing.
 We thank you for your support and look forward to seeing you June 3rdClick on the photographs to see the larger version.

 Chita Rivera, Catherine Malfitano, Drexel University & Pres.
 John Fry and Paulo Szot